Are there ways to find meaning in life while dealing with an illness?

 Facing a serious illness can be frightening.
 However, realizing that we can learn to coexist with it provides us with an opportunity to appreciate life and cherish every minute of it.

-In this episode of the Ikigai Podcast, Nick and Trudy Boyle discuss how people can live meaningfully with an illness.
+In this episode of the Ikigai Podcast, Nick and Trudy Boyle discuss how people can live a meaningful co-existence with illness.

 Personal experience with cancer.
 At 2:50, Trudy shares how she found out about her cancer diagnosis.

 Association with Dr. Jinroh Itami.
 At 10:09, Trudy talks about how she first met Dr. Jinroh Itami.

 Discovering ikigai.
 At 17:07, Trudy shares how she came across the term ikigai and her definition of it.

 Playing an active role.
 At 22:47, Trudy explains why people diagnosed with life-threatening illnesses should play an active role in the management of their illness.

 Remembering John Stephure.
 Trudy talks about her friend John Stephure, his ikigai, and experience at 34:25.